shariffff/sharifff.com/posts/wp-cli-overview.md

 ```

 - `123` is the user ID, but you can also use the user's email or username.
-- To list users, use `wp user list`.
+- To list users, use `wp user list`